Skip to content

 metadata["wgk"] = wgk

-payload = {
+attachment_kwargs: dict = {

-"parentId": inventory_id,
+"parent_id": inventory_id,

-"name": encoded_file_name,
+"name": resolved_path.name,

 "key": file_key,

-"nameSpace": FileNamespace.RESULT.value,
+"namespace": FileNamespace.RESULT.value,

 }